 “People going into PetSmart should know the company doesn’t view [companion animals] as animals,” one former, traumatized employee told VICE.
 “They view them as products.”

-Workers at Sun Pet didn’t notice that “pieces of deceased hamster” were scattered throughout animals’ food and bedding.
+Workers at Sun Pet apparently discarded hundreds of dead fish and crabs.
 THIS is where Petco and PetSmart get animals they sell.

 “[Kobe] was hanging for over a minute.
 He was struggling and being tortured. … [T]hey just kept cutting his nails,” said Kobe’s guardian after viewing PetSmart surveillance video.

 “It was like a living hell,” said one witness. “[T]he entire place reek[ed] of rotting bodies.”

 PetSmart sells helpless animals to anyone who can pay.
 The chain reportedly sold vulnerable hamsters to someone who tortured and killed them.